anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter05.md

 ## 5.1 Introduction

 This chapter presents a consolidated set of OpenStack Service APIs corresponding to the ETSI NFV Nf-Vi, Vi-Vnfm and Or-Vi interfaces.
-The OpenStack Train version is used as the baseline for these APIs and CLIs in this Reference Architecture (RA-1) version.
+The OpenStack Wallaby version is used as the baseline for these APIs and CLIs in this Reference Architecture (RA-1) version.
 Any Cloud Infrastructure + VIM reference implementations that **get certified by RC** can be considered as Anuket RA Conformant.

 The Chapter presents the APIs for the core OpenStack services defined in Chapter 3 and a